th2-net/th2-infra-operator/README.md

   persistence: true
   # determines if the RabbitMQ resources are persistent or not

+  gcIntervalSec: 900
+  # Interval of garbage collection in RabbitMQ.
+Each GC task integration consist of:
+  # 1) collect redundant resources according current RabbitMQ and Kubernetes resources state.
+  # 2) delete only resources included into both current and previous integrations (previous intersect current).
+  # 3) save collected resources but not included in the previous integration (current minus previous) for the next iteration

   schemaPermissions:
   # this section describes what permissions schema RabbitMQ user will have on its own resources